koekkoek/winc/superpy/Readme.md

 # Install instructions

 1. Make sure you have the latest Python version installed.
-2. Download alle files to your computer
+2. Download all files to your computer
 3. Before running the application, instal the following modules:
     * Install Rich via command: pip install rich
     * Install Tabulate via command: pip install tabulate